IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ##### Andrea Hilborn, Charles Hannah and Lu Guan

-This page updates weekly with maps and figures for monitoring Sea Surface Temperatures (SSTs) and Marine Heatwaves (MHWs) in the Northeast Pacific and Pacific Canada EEZ.
+This page updates weekly with maps and figures for monitoring Sea Surface Temperatures (SSTs) and Marine Heatwaves (MHWs) in the Northeast Pacific and Pacific Canada Exclusive Economic Zone (EEZ).

 **These figures are provisional and correctness is not guaranteed. :)**
 These figures update on **Monday** using the most recent week of data.
 A limited number of prior images [can be found here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures).
 Data shown in the figures can be downloaded [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data) (GeoTIFF and .rds format).